 The Moody Blues = Star Trek: The Original Series.
 Both were highly experimental and probably too revolutionary for the late 60's/early 70's (which is saying something), and both are now considered groundbreaking despite a disappointing initial run.
 Both were known for extremely expensive productions and the use of psychedelic imagery.
 Both contained a highly polarizing personality who would cause the other players in the franchise to go their separate ways during The '70s (Justin Hayward and William Shatner, respectively).
 Both would experience an extremely successful revival in The '80s.

 - As a bonus, some of the Moodies' album titles could pass for Star Trek episode titles: Days of Future Passed, On The Threshhold Of A Dream, To Our Children's Children's Childrennote , A Question Of Balance, and Long Distance Voyager.

-On the other hand King Crimson = Star Trek (The Entire Thing): Both started in the sixties to little commercial success but now both Star Trek: The Original Series and King Crimsons first album In the Court of the Crimson King are considered classics in their own right and arguably the best incarnations of the franchise.
+On the other hand King Crimson = Star Trek (The Entire Thing): Both started in The '60s to little commercial success but now both Star Trek: The Original Series and King Crimsons first album In the Court of the Crimson King are considered classics in their own right and arguably the best incarnations of the franchise.
 However, the early runs stagnated quickly, with Peter Sinfeld and William Shatner being very comparably cheesy.